fredrikskatland/osint_comments/README.md

 For more details, see the [E24 Crawler documentation](crawler/README.md).

+### 3. Web Interface (api/ and frontend/)

+A web-based interface for interacting with the OSINT Comments system:
+- FastAPI backend that wraps the core functionality
+- Vue.js frontend with a user-friendly interface
+- Dashboard for viewing statistics
+- Forms for running crawler, gathering comments, and analyzing content
+- Real-time logging via WebSockets for monitoring operations
+- Advanced filtering for comments based on analysis scores

 ## Getting Started

 ### Prerequisites

 - Python 3.10+
 - Poetry (for dependency management)
+- Node.js and npm (for the frontend)
 - Kafka (optional, for the full pipeline)
 - SQLite (for local storage)